ananace/k8s-sidecar/README.md

   - required: false
   - type: string

+- `CONCAT_HEADER`
+  - description: Prepend source file as a header for each concat, prefixed with the given string (a suitable comment character is recommended)
+  - required: false
+  - type: string

 - `NAMESPACE`
   - description: If specified, the sidecar will search for config-maps inside this namespace.
 Otherwise the namespace in which the sidecar is running will be used.
 It's also possible to specify `ALL` to search in all namespaces.
   - required: false